Happy trout and good windows for both nymphing and dries

 Fly and Field Outfitters LLC Reports

-for Friday, June 13th
+for Thursday, June 19th

-Hosmer Lake: Hosmer Lake is fishing well
+Hosmer Lake: Hosmer Lake remains a solid choice

-East Lake: East Lake is showing promise
+East Lake: East Lake is steadily improving

 Little Lava Lake: Little Lava Lake has been productive